JuliaOse/SavageScript-Compiler/README.md

 *"Finally, a programming language that matches your personality!"*

 SavageScript is a programming language built with C++ and LLVM.
-It features a lexer, parser, and AST-based code generator that compiles sarcastically-written source code (like genius: show 42) into LLVM IR, then runs it via LLVM’s JIT.
-The project isn’t just about learning compiler design—it’s about being insulted by your own compiler while you do it.
+It features a lexer, parser, and AST-based code generator that compiles sarcastically-written source code into LLVM IR, then runs it via LLVM’s JIT.
+The project isn’t just about learning compiler design, it’s about being insulted by your own compiler while you do it.
 ## Building the Compiler

 ### Prerequisites